classicvalues/com.unity.cv.datasetvisualizer/visualizer_readme.txt

 Note: On Windows, if you get an error about the system not being able to create a process when running the install command, make sure you have the latest version of Conda installed.
 Then create a new environment with a new name, and try the install command again.

+Note: If you receive an error saying the 'unity-dataset-visualizer' distribution was not found, try closing your command line window, opening it again and activating the "dv_env" environment, and running the "datasetvisualizer" command again.

 === Running the visualizer ===

 Run the command: